TL;DR

 Tips for Vegan Coffee Drinkers in Minneapolis

 Fair trade is the norm here.
-Minneapolis's independent cafe scene prioritizes fair trade coffee — Seward Cafe, Modern Times, Common Roots, and May Day Cafe are all committed fair trade buyers.
+Minneapolis's independent cafe scene prioritizes fair trade coffee — Seward Cafe, Modern Times, and May Day Cafe are all committed fair trade buyers.
 If that matters to you, you're in good hands.

 Instagram-check Glam Doll before going.
 Their vegan donut selection varies day to day.
 Following them on Instagram lets you see what's available before making the trip.